Displaying Output (Logging) in NetLogo

 -

-is useful for simple printing.
+printis useful for simple printing.
 The objecting is to print, hence the name.
 Each invocation of the print command is intended to print a line of output and move on. -

-is useful when we want to “peek” into the value of some variable or expression, most likely for debugging purposes, i.e. to verify that values are correct at certain stages of program execution.
+showis useful when we want to “peek” into the value of some variable or expression, most likely for debugging purposes, i.e. to verify that values are correct at certain stages of program execution.
 This could explain why the output is prepended with the agent type that is “showing” the output.
 Strings are also quoted in double quotes to help with easy identification. -

-can be thought of as analogous to a typewriter.
+typecan be thought of as analogous to a typewriter.
 When typing, we do not tend to automatically move to the next (new) line. -

-makes more sense while debugging code.
+So as we can see, show makes more sense while debugging code.
 It is more useful for the developers/implementors of a model.

-makes sense when we wish to display some meaningful information to the users of the model.
+print makes sense when we wish to display some meaningful information to the users of the model.

-is useful for debugging but when we wish to show single-line output and write
+Along similar lines, type is useful for debugging but when we wish to show single-line output and write is useful for consumers/users of the model.

 To summarise: